-Our Department prepares students by developing their appreciation of diversity, knowledge base about human behavior, social organization, culture, and social change.
-Our department also helps students develop valuable transferable skills that are useful in their everyday lives and transferable to any job they obtain.
+Our Department prepares you by developing your appreciation of diversity, knowledge base about human behavior, social organization, culture, and social change.
+Our department also helps you develop valuable transferable skills that are useful in your everyday life and transferable to any job you obtain.

 Discipline Specific Program Learning Outcomes:

-- Students will demonstrate a comprehensive understanding of the main subfields of sociology through proficient performance in statistics, research methods, theory, demography, deviant behavior, social institutions, and social inequality/social processes.
+- You will demonstrate a comprehensive understanding of the main subfields of sociology through proficient performance in statistics, research methods, theory, demography, deviant behavior, social institutions, and social inequality/social processes.

-- Students will demonstrate application of sociological theories to various social issues.
+- You will demonstrate application of sociological theories to various social issues.

-- Students will implement important components of the research process by designing a research project.
+- You will implement important components of the research process by designing a research project.

-- Students will apply statistical strategies to social issues.
+- You will apply statistical strategies to social issues.

 Important transferable skills learned in our department that employers find desirable: